gsugar87/CryptoTaxes/README.md

 # CryptoTaxes
-This will fill out IRS form 8949 with Coinbase and GDAX data.
-It assumes all short term sales and FIFO sales.
+This will fill out IRS form 8949 with Coinbase, GDAX, and Bittrex data.
+It assumes all short term sales and will use the highest cost buy order for cost basis.
+This will lower the amount of taxes you will have to pay.
+It will make a .txf that you can import into TurboTax, and it will fill out the IRF form 8949.
 This has only been tested on Windows.

 Requirements: